bGZo/soul/pages/github action.md

 alias:: github/action
-define:: makes it easy to automate all your software workflows, now with world-class CI/CD. icon:: 🔁 public:: true start-date:: 20230625 title:: github action
+mark:: makes it easy to automate all your software workflows, now with world-class CI/CD. icon:: 🔁

+date:: 20230625
+title:: github action

 - ## Why